peppertech/OracleJETWorkshop2019/part2.md

 # Workshop: Creating a Custom Theme with SASS
-This workshop will focus on the tools and techniques for creating a custom theming using the SASS source code provided with the Oracle JET distribution.
+This workshop will focus on the tools and techniques for creating a custom theme using the SASS source code provided with the Oracle JET distribution and the SASS features built into the ojet cli.

 While this topic is slightly dated as we move toward the use of CSS Variables for theming (available late 2019) the concepts and tooling will be very similar and this is a good topic to have a basic understanding of.